ocornut/imgui/examples/README.txt

 You can probably just import the imgui_impl_xxx.cpp/.h files into your own codebase or compile those directly with a command-line compiler.

-ImGui has zero frame of lag for most behaviors and one frame of lag for some behaviors.
+Dear ImGui has zero to one frame of lag for most behaviors, at 60 FPS your experience should be pleasant.
-At 60 FPS your experience should be pleasant.
 Consider that OS mouse cursors are typically drawn through a specific hardware accelerated route and may feel smoother than other GPU rendered contents.
 You may experiment with the io.MouseDrawCursor flag to request ImGui to draw a mouse cursor itself, to visualize the lag between a hardware cursor and a software cursor.
 It might be beneficial to the user experience to switch to a software rendered cursor when an interactive drag is in progress.
-Also note that some setup or GPU drivers may be causing extra lag (possibly by enforcing triple buffering), leaving you with no option but sadness/anger (Intel GPU drivers were reported as such).
+Also note that some setup or GPU drivers may be causing extra lag (possibly by enforcing triple buffering), leaving you with little option but sadness (Intel GPU drivers were reported as such).

 opengl2_example/
     **DO NOT USE THIS CODE IF YOUR CODE/ENGINE IS USING MODERN OPENGL (SHADERS, VBO, VAO, etc.)**